jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ### 2.2 UTxO Explained

->"If you want to get money, you have to consume an output that is laying around and in turn you get more outputs."
+>"If you want to get money, you have to consume an output that is laying around and in turn you get more outputs." <br />
 > — Michael Peyton-Jones

 *What are unspent transaction outputs?
 Simply put: They are outputs — which can be thought of as remaining financial change — from previous transactions on the Blockchain that are still currently 'unspent' — Imagine you go to a shop, you buy a drink, you give the shopkeeper a £20 note, and you are given £19 back in change.
 That £19 is an unspent transaction output from the original transaction of the purchase of a drink.*